 Even in his early films, most of which I saw in my mid-teens, I sensed the implausibility of his sexual appeal.
 Who could believe that Diane Keaton, so young and hip, would fawn over him?
 The fact that Allen himself made jokes within the movie didn’t negate the problem.

-So I avoided Allen’s movies for a while – but his collaboration with Mia Farrow seemed more promising.
+So I avoided Allen’s movies for a while – till his collaboration with Mia Farrow, which seemed more promising.
 She, too, was an odd love interest for Woody, but hey – Farrow herself had a long history with older men (Frank Sinatra, Andre Previn).
 More to the point, she seemed to bring out a new sweetness in Allen’s work.
-My favorites of his movies – PURPLE ROSE OF CAIRO and RADIO DAYS – date from this period, along with what many consider his best work, CRIMES AND MISDEMEANORS.
-I even fell for one of the weaker efforts, ALICE – it’s a bit of a mess as a movie, but I thought the way he portrayed Farrow’s evolving character was so loving.
+My favorites of his movies – Purple Rose of Cairo and Radio Days– date from this period, along with what many consider his best work, Crimes and Misdemeanors.
+I even fell for one of the weaker efforts, Alice – it’s a bit of a mess as a movie, but I thought the way he portrayed Farrow’s evolving character was so loving.

-My interest in Tennessee Williams led me to see BLUE JASMINE, his latest movie to date (another, MAGIC IN THE MOONLIGHT, is due soon).
-I’ve written about it already on this blog, so here I’ll just say that in draining Cate Blanchett’s character (Jasmine herself) of all the traits that make her STREETCAR counterpart Blanche so complex and even noble, Allen continues his tradition of portraying female characters in a harshly unsympathetic way.
+My interest in Tennessee Williams led me to see Blue Jasmine, his latest movie to date (another, Magic in the Moonlight is due soon).
+I’ve written about it already on this blog, so here I’ll just say that in draining Cate Blanchett’s character (Jasmine herself) of all the traits that make her Streetcar Named Desire counterpart Blanche so complex and even noble, Allen continues his tradition of portraying female characters in a harshly unsympathetic way.

 By all means, draw your own conclusions.
 I’m not judging Allen guilty of personal transgressions.
 But I’ll let his movies speak for themselves – and they speak volumes.